 Other versions: This Kalmar smoked glass pendant lamp was also made as a table lamp and a wall lamp.
 Made with slight colour differences.
 Other lamps in this style were also produced.

-This Kalmar smoked glass pendant lamp was made by AV Mazzega, Murano, Italy and designed by Carlo Nason.
-Produced for Kalmar Franken KG in Austria in the 70s.
+This Kalmar smoked glass pendant lamp was in all probability made by AV Mazzega, Murano, Italy after a design by Carlo Nason.
 Nason designed a similar one for AV Mazzega.
-It has 4 glass petals: model LS 185.
+It has 4 glass petals, model LS 185, you can find it over here.
 It was also produced for Kalmar.
 You can find it with both labels.

 Today the company is named JT Kalmar GmbH and has two divisions; Classic and Kalmar Werkstätten for contemporary lighting.

 Founded in Vienna by Julius August Kalmar in the 1880s, Kalmar first specialized in the production of hand crafted objects of cast bronze.
 The company soon established its practice of closely collaborating with prominent architects to create chandeliers and other cast bronze objects in Austria, Europe and the United States.
 Before long it was presenting custom-made wares at international exhibitions such as the 1888 Vienna Trade Exposition (Gewerbeausstellung Wien).
 The 1893 Chicago World’s Columbian Exposition.
 The 1901 Export Exposition Scandinavia and the 1906 Austrian Exhibition in Earl’s Court, London.